DevExpress/testcafe/docs/articles/documentation/test-api/selecting-page-elements/selectors/functional-style-selectors.md

 Method | Description
 ------ | -----
-`parent()` | Finds all parents of all nodes in the matching set (first element in the set will be the closest parent).
+`parent()` | Finds all parents of all nodes in the matched set (first element in the set will be the closest parent).
-`parent(index)` | Finds all parents of all nodes in the matching set and filters them by `index` (0 is the closest).
-If `index` is negative, the index is counted from the end of the matching set.
+`parent(index)` | Finds all parents of all nodes in the matched set and filters them by `index` (0 is the closest).
+If `index` is negative, the index is counted from the end of the matched set.
-`parent(cssSelector)` | Finds all parents of all nodes in the matching set and filters them by `cssSelector`.
+`parent(cssSelector)` | Finds all parents of all nodes in the matched set and filters them by `cssSelector`.
-`parent(filterFn, dependencies)` | Finds all parents of all nodes in the matching set and filters them by the `filterFn` predicate.
+`parent(filterFn, dependencies)` | Finds all parents of all nodes in the matched set and filters them by the `filterFn` predicate.
 Use an optional `dependencies` parameter to pass functions, variables or objects to the `filterFn` function.
 See [Filtering DOM Elements by Predicates](#filtering-dom-elements-by-predicates).

 ```js
 // Selects all ancestors of all ul elements.